What makes birthmarks? Will mine go away?

 Like your skin, hair color comes from something called melanin.
 Some people call it pigment.
 People with darker hair make more melanin than people with lighter hair.
 How much melanin you make depends on your genes, which you get from your parents.

-The first thing to look for is lice, which are tiny little bugs that can live in your hair and make you itch like crazy (check out Lice: Creepy crawlies in your hair to learn about the itchy bugs).
+The first thing to look for is lice, which are tiny little bugs that can live in your hair and make you itch like crazy.
 If you don't have lice, an itchy scalp can leave you scratching your head in wonder.
 Another possible cause could be that you aren't getting all the shampoo out of your hair when you wash it.
 Pour about a quarter-sized amount of shampoo in your palm and then use your fingertips to massage it into your hair and scalp (the skin on your head).
 Make sure the water runs clear before you stop rinsing your hair.
 Or, you might need a shampoo that gets rid of dandruff - tiny pieces of dead skin that come loose from your scalp.

 If you can't stop itching, ask your mom or dad to take you to doctor who treats skin, hair, and nails.
 This doctor is called a dermatologist.